A nearly optimal randomized algorithm for explorable heap selection: Introduction

 Nowadays, computers have a lot of memory available.
 This usually makes it feasible to store all explored nodes of the branch-and-bound tree in memory.
 However, many MIP-solvers still make use of a hybrid method that consists of both depth-first and best-first searches.
 This is not only done because depth-first search uses less memory, but also because it is often faster.
 Experimental studies have confirmed that the depth-first strategy is in many cases faster than best-first one \cite{clausen_best_nodate}.
 This seems contradictory, because the running time of best-first search is often thought to be theoretically optimal.

 In part, this contradiction can be explained by the fact that actual IP-solvers often employ complementary techniques and heuristics on top of branch-and-bound, which might benefit from depth-first searches.
 Additionally, a best-first search can hop between different parts of the tree, while a depth first search subsequently explores nodes that are very close to each other.
 In the latter case, the LP-solver can start from a very similar state, which is known as warm starting.
 This is faster for a variety of technical reasons \cite{achterberg2009}.
 For example, this can be the case when the LP-solver makes use of the LU-factorization of the optimal basis matrix \cite{morrison_branch-and-bound_2016-1}.
 Through the use of dynamic algorithms, computing this can be done faster if a factorization for a similar LP-basis is known \cite{suhl_fast_1993}.
 Because of its large size, MIP-solvers will often not store the LU-factorization for all nodes in the tree.
 This makes it beneficial to move between similar nodes in the branch-and-bound tree.
 Furthermore, moving from one part of the tree to another means that the solver needs to undo and redo many bound changes, which also takes up time.
-Hence, the amount of distance traveled between nodes in the tree is a relevant metric.
-The academic solver SCIP also keeps track of this metric.
+Hence, the amount of distance traveled between nodes in the tree is a metric that influences the running time.
+This can also be observed when running the academic MIP-solver SCIP \cite{gleixner_personal}.

 The explorable heap selection problem captures these benefits of locality by measuring the running time in terms of the amount of travel through the tree.
 Therefore, we argue that this problem is still relevant for the choice of a node selection rule, even if all nodes can be stored in memory.